kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 **Undefined Aggregations**: For `AVG`, `MIN`, `MAX`, and `LIST_DISTINCT` operations, inactive entities produce undefined results and are excluded from in-context learning.

 **Important:** Make sure that treating inactive entities as zero is desirable.
-It is strongly advised to use temporal entity filters in zero-valued aggregations such as `SUM` and `COUNT` to prevent learning from irrelevant and outdated examples (see below).
+Always use temporal entity filters with `SUM` and `COUNT` aggregations to prevent learning from irrelevant and outdated examples (see below on how to define temporal entity filters).

 #### Target Filters